MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 - networks are vulnerable to viruses and hackers

 ## Match each description with the appropriate network topology
-1. all devices are connected to a main central node or server. the other nodes are connected to it and to each other through a switch or a hub. ****
+1. All devices are connected to a main central node or server. the other nodes are connected to it and to each other through a switch or a hub. **STAR**
 2. All devices are connected to a central cable, called the bus or back bone.
 There are more than two endpoints which are created by adding branches to the main section.
 If data